geeknerd/geeknerd.github.io/_posts/2017-10-16-ubuntu-nvidia-driver.md

 ```

 ### Install NVIDIA driver
 Unless the hardware doesn't come with a integrated graphic card, at this point, it should be possible to enter Ubuntu desktop environment.
-(Mixed resolution might apply but don't pacnic... yet).
+(Mixed resolution might apply but don't panic... yet).
 Now we add official driver through Terminal.
 ```bash
 sudo add-apt-repository ppa:graphics-drivers/ppa
 sudo apt-get update